coder/docs/admin/workspace-providers/index.md

 the cluster to become a selectable pool of resources in which developers can create workspaces.

-Remote workspace providers can provide lower latency to developers by locating their workspaces closer to them geographically or can be used for workload isolation purposes.
-See [Deploying a workspace provider](deployment.md) to learn how you can expand your Coder deployment to additional Kubernetes clusters.
+Remote workspace providers can lower developers' latency by locating their workspaces closer to them geographically or can be used for workload isolation purposes.
+See [Deploying a workspace provider](deployment.md) to learn how to expand your Coder deployment to additional Kubernetes clusters.

 ## Admin UI